nikolamar/em/README.md

 ```

-> **_NOTE:_** Provider has this props that are explained later in this document (enableMapSet, states, consolelog, onChange, serializeStates, deserializeStates).
+> **_NOTE:_** Provider has this props that are explained later in this document (enableMapSet, states, consoleLog, onChange, serializeStates, deserializeStates, performanceLog).

 Wrap your app with states, usually, you wrap some components (organisms).